VEuPathDB/vagrant-rpmbuild/README.md

 Before vagrant provisioning, copy the `modules/rpm_build/files/gnupg` directory from our Puppet repo to `sensitive/gnupg` of this Vagrant project.

+##

+This vagrant project supports CentOS 6 and CentOS 7 vms.
+Running

+    vagrant up

+will start and provision both machines.
+If you want to work with individual machines, specify `el6` (CentOS 6) or `el7` (CentOS 7) names.

+    vagrant up el6

+or

+    vagrant up el7

+The `el6` or `el7` names must be specified when running `vagrant ssh`

+    vagrant ssh el6
+or

+    vagrant ssh el7

 ## Shared volumes

 Problems with sharing directories between host OS and guest VM.